ElzevanderWerf/LoLa/ImprovementsReport.md

 ## TODOs left:
 - Extend lexicon?
 More-place predicates?
 Higher-order functions?
 Iff?
 Equality function?
 - Formulas such as *P \& Q \vee R* are accepted by the system, but actually are not well-formed (they are ambiguous because they miss parentheses).
 Solve this.
 - *( \forall x \in N ) ( \even { x } \supset \sim \odd { x } )* translates to *for all numbers x , if x is even , then x is not odd*.
 This happens because x occurs twice in the quantified proposition.
-Solution: use anaphora to make it exactly one occurrence: *for all numbers x, if x is even, then it is not odd*.
+Solution: use anaphora (?) to make it exactly one occurrence: *for all numbers x, if x is even, then it is not odd*.
 Now in-situ quantification can be done.
+But the problem remains for longer formulas with more occurrences of the variable.
+- *\sim \forall* and *\sim \exists* formulas could be translated better.